mrjoshuak/readabiligo/README.md

 ReadabiliGo is a Go implementation of Mozilla's [Readability.js](https://github.com/mozilla/readability) library, designed to extract readable content from HTML pages.
 It provides both a command-line interface and a Go library for article extraction.

 This package is a Go port of [ReadabiliPy](https://github.com/alan-turing-institute/ReadabiliPy) by [The Alan Turing Institute](https://github.com/alan-turing-institute), Ed Chalstrey, James Robinson, Martin O'Reilly, Gertjan van den Burg, Nelson Liu, and many other valuable contributors.
-ReadabiliGo maintains compatibility with ReadabiliPy's output format and features while providing a native Go implementation.
+ReadabiliGo aims for compatibility with ReadabiliPy's output format while providing a pure Go implementation with some enhancements.

 ## Features